Ninka-Rex/Stellar/README.md

 Currently work in progress

-##
+## Simple Guide to AI coding grievances

 ```
+**I don't like that this project used AI coding tools**
-**Did the AI write bad code?**
+└── **Did you actually review the code?**
-├── No → Chill out
+    ├── No → go do that first
-└── Yes
+    └── Yes, and it's bad
         └── **Can YOU fix it?**
             ├── Yes → submit a PR
             └── No
                 └── **Will someone else fix it?**
                     ├── Yes → open an issue and wait
                     └── No
                         └── **Is there a human-written alternative?**
                             ├── Yes → migrate and move on
                             └── No → someone is trying their best, be grateful
 ```

 ## License